mozman/ezdxf/docs/source/dxfentities/polyline.rst

 A polyface consist of multiple location independent 3D areas called faces.
 The :class:`Polyface` is an extended :class:`Polyline` class, dxftype is also ``POLYLINE`` but :meth:`~Polyline.get_mode` returns ``AcDbPolyFaceMesh``.
-Create polyfaces in layouts and blocks by factory function :meth:`~Layout.add_polyface`.
+Create polyfaces in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_polyface`.

 .. method:: Polyface.append_face(face, dxfattribs=None)